vkatsikaros/arabic-course/README.md

 	sudo apt-get install texlive-full # this might take a while sudo apt-get install fonts-hosny-amiri fonts-kacst-one fonts-arabeyes  fonts-sil-scheherazade # arabic fonts

 Use XeLaTeX to compile the documents.

 ## Contributing

-I doubt you'll find this useful if you are not a Greek learning Arabic.
-If you are, feel free to report any typos.
+Feel free to report any typos or corrections (I doubt you'll find this useful if you are not a Greek learning Arabic).

 ## License